ConfederacyOfGaia/Gaia/dms-guide.md

 The Aurelian Empire has stations that will buy platinum, gold, and silver items, at a value of approximately 1 gilder per 1 gp of value.
 They do not ask questions when buying these items.
 They will count out the value in gilders, and then immediately remind the seller that 10% of that needs to go to the Great Golden Dragon, and immediately take 10% from the clamps presented.

+### Attitude toward external events

+The Aurelian soldiers only care about what is specifically happening in the settlements that they are guarding over.
+Citizens that travel between cities, by methods other than the approved Imperial caravans, are left to their own devices.
+If bandits attack the settlement, they will get involved, but bandits on the road are another story entirely.

 \page

 ## Monsters